-There’s a growing sense of frustration and disillusionment permeating the blogosphere of 2018, and a lot of the bloggers I speak to now are just plain sick of it all.
+There’s a growing sense of frustration and disillusionment permeating the blogosphere right now, and a lot of the bloggers I speak to now are just plain sick of it all.
 They’re sick of working hard, and not really seeming to get anywhere.
 They’re tired of writing posts that no one ever reads.
 They look around, and they see other bloggers gaining followers and pulling in sponsorships apparently with ease, and they want to know how on earth they’re managing to do it – because there has to be some kind of secret that everyone else is in on, right?

 Well, I said this in much more detail in my book, but there is no secret: sorry.
 I really wish there was.
 Instead, then, here are some hard truths about why some blogs are successful and others aren’t, starting off with the question I’m asked most often, which is about how I built up my own readership.
 So, here’s the truth about that:

 Lucky in that I started blogging in 2006, when this was all fields – there was no social media, the word “influencer” had yet to be coined, and there was just much less competition all round.
 Honestly, back then, blogging was kind of embarrassing, really – a kind of geeky hobby that no one had heard of, and you didn’t really want to admit to doing

 Lucky in that, not long after I launched my blog, I started freelancing for the UK’s biggest blog network, Shiny Media.
 Shiny went bust a few years back, sadly, but, back then, they were way ahead of the curve: they realised very early on that blogs could be monetised, and they built a hugely successful business out of it.
 Between them, their various blogs were probably getting at least a couple of million visitors a month: I wrote for I think four of them, and, as my own blog was linked from the sidebar of the sites I wrote for, I ended up getting a lot of readers from there.